APACTestDrive/CloudNative_AppDev/101-CICDlab.md

 However, an Oracle Database Cloud Service is still required by Java Cloud Service to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).

+### About This Exercise

+In this exercise, we will:
+- Create and configure a Database Cloud Service (DBCS) instance to hold the JCS (WebLogic) configuration
+- Create and configure a Java Cloud Service (JCS) (WebLogic) instance to host the JET UI frontend
+- Create and configure a Application Container Cloud Service (ACCS) to host the Node.js backend Reward Service
+- Create and configure a Developer Cloud Service (DevCS) project to build our application

-# Provision a DBCS Instance
+## Provision a DBCS Instance

 ### **STEP 1**: Sign Into The Oracle Cloud Service Account

-- Sign into your Oracle Cloud Service account.
+- Sign into your Oracle Cloud Service account

 ### **STEP 2**: Create a DBCS Instance

-- On the dashboard click the hamburger icon on the **Database** tile and select **Open Service Console**.
+- On the dashboard click the hamburger icon on the **Database** tile and select **Open Service Console**

   ![](images/01.png)

-- Once in the Database Cloud Service Console page, create a new instance by clicking **Create Service** button.
+- Once in the Database Cloud Service Console page, create a new instance by clicking **Create Service** button

 ### **STEP 2.1**: Basic Instance Configuration